 Concerns: Resident Comments: Ideas: Resident Feedback: Possible early projects: 8.
 Confusing signage Hard for visitors and deliveries to find the correct entrances.
 Provide new, improved signage across the Lancaster West Estate.
 Supported by residents we met.
 There has been some work already completed by residents on signage design, and this needs to be considered. ✓ 9.
 Intercom No video intercom, and intercom is often out of order as it is easily tampered with.
 Provide new, robust intercom system, including video entry.
 Supported by residents we met. ✓ 10.
 Asbestos Residents have raised concerns regarding the presence of asbestos in the block.
 Check for and deal with asbestos.
 This is a priority for residents. ✓ 11.
 Antisocial behaviour in the staircases, and around the ramps adjacent to Clarendon Walk.
 Some residents do not feel safe using the staircases, and do not feel safe walking around the ramp adjacent to Clarendon Walk at night.
 Remove the ramp and existing staircases.
 Replace with new enclosed staircases with ground floor entry.
 Ensure there is visibility into the staircases to improve security.
 Generally supported by residents we met.
+Some residents we met like the design of the external staircases and appreciate the architectural intent, so would rather they are kept as they are currently.
 12. Lack of play space for children.
 The existing play space has very little play equipment and is not well used.
 Older children / teenagers gather in the play space in the evenings.
 Improved landscaping to the communal gardens to include improved play spaces for children with improved access & equipment.
 Supported by residents we met.
 Could be a possible early project. ✓ 13.
 Water pressure Difficult to have a shower.
 Bath is very slow to fill.
 Water pressure to be improved.
 To be investigated as a possible early project.
 Supported by residents we met.
 Some residents have already installed a local pump. ✓ 14.
 Heating control Residents would like more control of their own heating.
 Individual control via air-exhaust heat pump in each home.
 Supported by residents we met, although there was some concern local control would result in increased bills.
 15. Interior design of communal areas Residents have told us they think the interior of the building is outdated, and would like to see the communal spaces redecorated.
 Refurbishment of the internal communal spaces, to include: improved lighting, repainting, new flooring and new front doors.
 Supported by residents we met.
 Residents do not like the existing tiles.
 Some residents suggested there could be a mural in the corridors.
-16. Antisocial behaviour on the deck at Lower Camelford Walk Residents have highlighted some cases of antisocial behaviour on the deck at Lower Camelford Walk.
-Reconfigure the internal flat layouts of Lower Camelford Walk to create front doors directly accessible from St Mark's Road.
-Remove the deck access, and use the existing deck for additional internal space for the homes. level of disruption this would cause.
+16. Antisocial behaviour on the deck at Lower Talbot Walk Residents have highlighted some cases of antisocial behaviour on the deck at Lower Talbot Walk.
+Reconfigure the internal flat layouts of Lower Talbot Walk to create front doors directly accessible from St Mark's Road.
+Remove the deck access, and use the existing deck for additional internal space for the homes.
+Supported by residents we met.
+Some residents were concerned as to the level of disruption this would cause.